databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/ConfigureOverwatch/Validation.md

 the meantime the dev team is looking for work-arounds and will publish updates as soon as a viable alternative can be found.

+**If Using AWS And All Cluster Logs are going to s3:// direct paths**

 Currently, workspaces with more than 50 mount points must have a local Overwatch deployment due to this limitation.
 Deactivate / Remove the workspace in question from the config and add the workspace to a new config where it is the only configured workspace.
 Create a local Overwatch deployment for that one deployment local to that workspace.